bcat/qmk_userspace/layouts/60_tsangan_hhkb/bcat/readme.md

 * The Alt and Super keys are swapped to put Alt directly adjacent to the spacebar (SW5).

-* The left Super key is replaced with another Fn key (SW4).
-Unlike on the original HHKB, this key triggers an Fn2 layer that's distinct from the normal Fn layer.
+* The Left Super key is replaced with another Fn key (SW4).
+This enables F1 through F6 to be typed with the left hand, without taking the right hand off the mouse, which is quite useful while gaming.

-* The Fn2 layer contains reset keys, RGB underglow and backlight controls (in place of the arrow and navigation keys), and media controls (centered around the ESDF cluster).
+* When both Fn keys are pressed simultaneously, an "adjust layer" activates to allow keyboard configuration.
+(This is similar to QMK's [tri-layer feature](https://docs.qmk.fm/#/feature_tri_layer) commonly used on ortholinear keyboards, except that the Left Fn and Right Fn keys both active the same function layer when pressed on their own.)

-* The Fn2 layer also has the F1-F12 keys mapped just like the Fn layer.
-This is a concession to gaming because it enables these keys to be easily typed with the left hand, without taking the right hand off the mouse.
+* The adjust layer contains reset keys, RGB underglow and backlight controls (in place of the arrow and navigation keys), and media controls (centered around the ESDF cluster).

-* The leftmost and rightmost bottom row keys are mapped to Ctrl rather than anything more useful because most of my Tsangan PCBs actually have HHKB plates and/or blockers, so there likely aren't switches installed in those positions.
+* The leftmost and rightmost bottom row keys are mapped to Ctrl rather than anything more useful because many of my Tsangan PCBs have HHKB-layout plates and/or blockers, and so it's not even guaranteed there are switches installed in these positions.

 ## Default layer